How Italy’s supreme court challenges government authority: photo of Castel Sant'Angelo in Rome

 Summary

 If you have Italian ancestry and wish to obtain Italian citizenship, your grandparents can play a crucial role.
-If one or both of your grandparents are/were Italian, in order to become an Italian citizen you must provide proof that you have Italian ancestry.
+If one or both of your grandparents are/were Italian, you may be eligible for Italian citizenship.

 Application Routes